Having a blog media kit is a great thing to have. Do you have a media kit for your blog, yet?

 You can contact a brand that you want to work with directly, simply by sending them an email, and you can also join an influencer agency.

-Both networks are for influencers to work with brands to make money from sponsored blog and Instagram posts.
+Networks are for influencers to work with brands to make money from sponsored blog and Instagram posts.

 You will get paid by leading brands and agencies to produce and share sponsored content with your social media followers.
-Both networks are free to join, but they are invite only.
-Here’s your invite to Izea & Here’s Your invite to Linqia!

 When contacting a company with a proposal, keep this in mind: